ocdy1001/shapebar/README.md

 -a *arc points*
-    set the number of points in the curved part of the arc, hemisphere and sigmoid seperator.
+    set the number of points in the curved part of the arc, hemisphere and sigmoid separator.
 Must be a non-negative integer.

 # FORMATTING
 lemonbar provides a screenrc-inspired formatting syntax to allow full